ExodusMovement/exodus-oss/features/keychain/README.md

 - Private key material IS passed directly to asset libraries which can contain code by third party developers.
 This is on our roadmap to eliminate by refactoring asset libraries to accept signing functions instead of keys.
 - Private keys _can_ be exported, via `keychain.exportKey`
-- `keychain.lock()` does not guarantee that private keys get completely cleared from memory
+- `keychain.removeAllSeeds()` does not guarantee that private keys get completely cleared from memory

 ## Install